How in the Federalist Papers James Madison Argued Against Democracy in Favor of a Republic

 For Aristotle, democracy is not the best form of government.
 As is also true of oligarchy and monarchy, rule in a democracy is for and by the people named in the government type.
 In a democracy, rule is by and for the needy.
 In contrast, rule of law or aristocracy (literally, power [rule] of the best) or even monarchy, where the ruler has the interest of his country at heart, are better types of government.
 Government, Aristotle says, should be by those people with enough time on their hands to pursue virtue.
 This is a far cry from the current U.S. drive towards campaign financing laws designed to make the political life available even to those without well-endowed fathers.
 It is also very different from the modern career politician who derives his wealth at the expense of the citizenry.
 Aristotle thinks rulers should be propertied and leisured, so, without other worries, they can invest their time in producing virtue.
 Laborers are too busy. – Thought Co.

 No, National Geographic decided to leave that out.
-As in many cases, while it is prestigious to mention Aristotle’s name, it is less important to explain what Aristotle thought.
+In many cases, while it is prestigious to mention Aristotle’s name, it is less important to explain what Aristotle thought.

 The quote from National Geographic continues.